Why is this medication prescribed?

 If your insulin glargine comes in pens, be sure to read and understand the manufacturer's instructions.
 Ask your doctor or pharmacist to show you how to use the pen.
 Follow the directions carefully, and always perform the safety test before use.

 Never reuse needles or syringes and never share needles, syringes, or pens.
 If you are using an insulin pen, always remove the needle right after you inject your dose.
 Dispose of needles and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture-resistant container.

-Your doctor may tell you to mix your insulin glulisine with another type of insulin (NPH insulin [Novolin N, Humulin N]) in the same syringe.
+Your doctor may tell you to mix your insulin glulisine with another type of insulin (NPH insulin) in the same syringe.
 Do not mix or dilute insulin glulisine with any other type of insulin.
 If you mix insulin glulisine with NPH insulin, draw insulin glulisine into the syringe first, then draw the NPH insulin into the syringe and inject the solution immediately after mixing.

 You can inject your insulin glulisine in your thighs, stomach, or upper arms.
 Never inject insulin glulisine into a vein or muscle.
 Do not inject where the skin is thick, lumpy, tender, bruised, red, swollen, itchy, scaly, or hard, or into areas of skin where there are scars or skin is damaged.
 Change (rotate) the injection site within the chosen area with each dose; try to avoid injecting the same site more often than once every 1 to 2 weeks.

-Always look at your insulin glulisine before you inject it.
+Always check your insulin glargine product label to make sure you are using the correct insulin and look at your insulin glulisine before you inject it.
 It should be clear and colorless.
 Do not use your insulin glulisine if it is colored, cloudy, or contains solid particles, or if the expiration date on the bottle has passed.